-Unless a groundswell of community support can convince the Governor to change his mind or convince legislators to override a veto, the only thing that stands in the way of the elimination of the ADHC model in California is a law suit by Disability Rights California.
-Arguments in that suit will be filed next week, and the judge will decide on the request for injunction by the end of July.
+The only thing that stands in the way of the virtual elimination of the ADHC model in California is a law suit by Disability Rights California.
+Arguments in that suit have been filed, but the hearing date has been moved to November 1 at DHCS's request.
+The judge will decide on the request for preemptive injunction by the end of November, just days before the Medi-Cal coverage of ADHC as an optional benefit is scheduled to end.